olli208/minor-frisbee-app/README.md

 `http://api.playwithlv.com/v1/games/?team_ids=(TEAMIDS)&access_token=(ACCESSTOKEN)`

 ### Courses implemented from the minor
-- CSS To The Resque
+- CSS To The Resque.
 Using some new CSS features like flexbox.
 Trieed to do some experimental stuff like CSS snap points but that seems to be only supported in Frefox and partly by Safari.

-- Performance matters
+- Performance matters.
-Built 90% with nod.js and added offline message, when there is no connection.
+Built 90% with node.js and added offline message, when there is no connection.
+Implemented mongoDB to reduce stress to API.

-- Web App From Scratch
+- Web App From Scratch.
 Although it's 90% node.js the client side JavaScript is writen in the way we learned it, object oriented.

-- Real-Tim Web
+- Real-Tim Web.
 The app utilises websockets to give the user realtime updates when a team scores.

 ## Install the app